You’re smart to spend some time searching for the best life insurance company.

 Your family could use this tax-free death benefit to pay off bills, pay off the mortgage, pay for the kids’ college, or any other need.

-Other shoppers need coverage for collateral on a business loan or to cover their burial expenses.
+Other shoppers buy coverage to use as collateral on a business loan or to cover their burial expenses.

 And, life insurance can enhance your larger financial plans.
 A variable or universal policy, for example, can accrue cash over the years, becoming a source of financial flexibility later in life.